-d.
+c.
 Pharmacies Operating in Free Trade Zones (POFTZs) and Wholesale Suppliers

-- 6.4 Pharmacies Operating in Free Trade Zones (POFTZ) must only purchase prescription medications from licensed wholesale suppliers that are also accredited in the PharmacyChecker Verification Program as wholesale pharmacies. - 6.5 Each licensed wholesaler supplying medications to PharmacyChecker accredited POFTZ must be accredited in the PharmacyChecker Verification Program as wholesale pharmacy and provide PharmacyChecker with the following: - A. A letter, signed by the owner of the wholesale pharmacy certifying: - 1. that they export prescription products to the Singaporean Pharmacy; and - 2. that they only export products to the Singaporean Pharmacy that are approved for sale in the domestic market where the wholesale pharmacy resides; - B. An export license with contact information for verification.
+6.2 Pharmacies Operating in Free Trade Zones (POFTZ) must only purchase prescription medications from licensed wholesale suppliers that are also accredited in the PharmacyChecker Verification Program as wholesale pharmacies.
+Pharmacies operating in Singapore are exempt if they only dispense medications approved for sale in Singapore.

+6.3 Each licensed wholesaler supplying medications to PharmacyChecker accredited POFTZ must be accredited in the PharmacyChecker Verification Program as a wholesale pharmacy and provide PharmacyChecker with the following:

+A. A letter, signed by the owner of the wholesale pharmacy certifying:

+- 1. that they export prescription products to the POFTZ; and - 2. that they only export products to the POFTZ that comply with PharmacyChecker policies 6.0 and 6.1

+3. An export license with contact information for verification.